postedin/fxmlrpc/README.md

  - Relentlessly unit- and integration tested
  - Implements all known XML/RPC extensions

+## Changes in this fork
+ - Adds a fourth optional parameter to the Client instance to disable trimming the respone.

 ## Upgrading to 0.12.x
 Instead of `egeloen/http-adapter`, we now use the PSR-7 compatible `php-http/httplug`.
 You will have to change your custom HTTP client implementation and pass a `Http\Message\MessageFactory` implementation and a `Http\Client\HttpClient` to the `HttpAdapterTransport`.
 See below for details.